 BCU Aquatic / Outdoor First Aid courses for Clubs, Coaches and Leaders

 Paddle Sport coaches for BCU and SCA (Scottish Canoe Association) are required to hold a valid first aid certificate.
 New rules came into force in January 2012 that all coaches at Level 3 and above are required to hold a 2 day qualification and those at or below Level 2 are required to attend a specific 8 hour course (Aquatic First Aid).
-We are on the BCU’s list of approved providers as we are both HSE and ITC Approved First Aid course provider.

 For instructors and coaches our 2 day Outdoor First Aid course is recommended.

 For canoe clubs, the 8 hour Aquatic First Aid course is popular.

 The courses focus on dealing with outdoor incident management and improved techniques using items such as buoyancy aids, jackets, gaffer tape, paddles, etc.